 - single-entry and double-entry visas: 3 working days-20 calendar days;

-- multiple-entry visas: only 10 calendar days (may not be reduced).
+- multiple-entry visas: only 10 working days (may not be reduced).

 If the documents are introduced personally by the applicant via the Russian Visa application centre in the Hague, 1 extra day must be added to the above visa processing period.